sandeepmj/javascript-variables-comparison-operators/README.md

 <p>When you hit reload on your browser, you lose all the work in the console.
 You have to keep retyping the JavaScript.
 Instead, let's start adding code to a Sublime file where we can test, edit and retest.</p>

-<p>Use Command Line to create a directory call learning-js, and an index.html file inside the newly created folder.</p>
+<p>Use Command Line to create a directory called learning-js, and an index.html file inside the newly created folder.</p>

 <p>Launch the index.html file using subl in Command Line.</p>